MuhammadUsma6541/Python_Course/README.md

 # Python_Course
-This is the complete prctice course for python.
+This is the complete practice course for python.